ModernHumanAnatomy/MHACapstone/docs/timeline.md

 ![img-name](images/standard-timeline.png){ width="550"}

-Here, the gray bars indicate the taks that you should be engaged in during the indicated time frame.
+Here, the gray bars indicate the tasks that you should be engaged in during the indicated time frame.
 The gold stars indicate deadlines for Milestone Assignments, such as the Capstone Proposal or the Written report.

 As you can see, we break the timeline down into roughly three phases: